learn-co-students/activerecord-tvland-v-000/README.md

 ### `spec/show_spec.rb`

 * Write a migration for the shows table.
 A show should have a name and a genre.
-* Create the neccesary associations between shows, networks, and characters.
+* Create the necessary associations between shows, networks, and characters.

 ## Resources